 Research questions related to Visual Computing are among the most exciting topics in computer science.
-The chairs Visual Computing, Computer Graphics, and Multimedia Communication offer comprehensive and profound insight into the visual world of computers.
+The chairs Visual Computing and Visual Analytics offer comprehensive and profound insight into the visual world of computers.

 New regulations in force from winter term 2014/2015Starting with the winter term 2014/2015 there will be new and revised program regulations for the master's program Visual Computing.
 A new module system and new regulations for exams will bring many improvements for the students and the teachers.

 Visual Computing covers the areas of image acquisition, image analysis, and image synthesis.
 Visual information plays an important role in many fields of application.
 Complex geometric or abstract models are visualized, for example, in natural sciences, engineering, bio-informatics, or medicine.
 Moreover, images are used as effective interfaces between the human and the machine.
 Application scenarios include information systems, simulation systems, interactive data analysis, user interface design, virtual reality, digital product cycles, and media.

 The goal of the program is to build upon basic knowledge in math, computer science, and natural sciences, and to convey knowledge in advanced topics of computer science, especially in computer graphics, and image processing.
 The students learn to identify and comprehend scientific questions in visual computing, as well as to systematically develop solutions to these questions.
 This way they actively contribute to the advancement of visual computing as a field.